-Every dog has the potential to bite, regardless of whether or not you think your dog is friendly.
-Owners should be aware of the legal obligations and consequences should your dog attack any person or animal.
+Every dog has the potential to bite.
+Regardless of whether you think your dog is friendly or not, owners should be aware of their legal obligations and the consequences of their dog attacking any person or animal, or others wise causing a nuisance.

 Legal consequences around safety issues

-Some dogs have the predisposition to attack, some attack people for no obvious reason and some attack other animals or stock.
-Because dog attacks are common in New Zealand, we have special laws that dog owners must be aware of in order to help prevent recurring attacks.
+Because dog attacks are quite common in New Zealand, we have special laws that dog owners must be aware of in order to help prevent attacks from occurring.

 Consequences of a dog being involved in an attack may include:

-Owners of the dogs can be prosecuted and, depending on the offence, be liable upon conviction to a fine of up to $20,000 or three years imprisonment.
-In most cases where a dog attack prosecution results in a conviction, an order is also made for the destruction of the dog.
+The owner of the dog can be prosecuted and depending on the offence, be liable upon conviction to a fine of up to $20,000 or three years imprisonment.
+In cases where a dog attack prosecution results in a conviction, an order must also be made for the destruction of the dog, except in exceptional circumstances.

 The offending dog may be impounded and held by the Council.

-The dog owner will be liable for any costs or damage arising from the dog's attack.
+The dog owner is liable for any costs or damage arising from the dog's attack.

 The dog owner may be issued with an infringement offence notice under the Dog Control Act 1996

 .
-Infringement offence fees under the Dog Control Act range from $100 to $750.
+Infringement offence fees under the Act range from $100 to $750.
+Council may instead choose to issue a warning notice if the circumstances allow it

 The offending dog may be classified as a menacing

 dog.
-Both of these classifications require, as part of their effects, that the dog wears a muzzle at all times when in public and for it to be desexed.
+Both of these classifications require, as part of their effects, the dog to wear a muzzle at all times when in public, and for the dog to be desexed.

-If a Dog Control Officer has good cause to suspect an offence against the Dog Control Act 1996 is being committed, they can enter any land or premises to inspect any dog appearing to be kept there, and if authorised by the Act, to seize and impound any dog on the land or premises.
+If a Dog Control Officer has good cause to suspect an offence against the Dog Control Act 1996 or the dog control bylaw is being committed, they can enter onto any land or premises at a reasonable time to inspect any dog appearing to be kept there and the conditions in which any dog is kept, and if authorised by the Act, to seize and impound any dog on the land or premises.

-This does not include a dwelling house unless the officer is in fresh pursuit of the dog, accompanied by a constable or is authorised by a District Court warrant.
+This does not include a dwelling house unless the officer is authorised by a warrant under the Search and Surveillance Act 2012, and is accompanied by a constable

 Probationary or disqualified owners

-Any person convicted of an offence under the Dog Control Act 1996 (apart from an infringement offence) or having received three or more infringement notices within a two-year period, must be classified as a disqualified owner unless the Council instead decides to classify the person as a probationary owner, or that disqualification is not warranted.
+Any person convicted of an offence under the Dog Control Act 1996 (apart from an infringement offence) or having received three or more infringement notices within a two-year period, must be classified as a disqualified owner unless the Council decides that disqualification is not warranted, or decides instead to classify the person as a probationary owner.

 - Disqualification continues in force for a period specified by the territorial authority (Council), not exceeding 5 years.